protocolguild/documentation/docs/9-membership.md

 | 106 | TXRX | [Mikhail Kalinin](https://github.com/mkalinin/) |

 ## Addresses and Weights
+For member privacy, the order of weights here does not correspond to the names above.

 |      | Address  |                Weight |
 | ---:         |        :--- |        :--- |